Top

 The Senate was never and is not supposed to be representative of the population.
 It's supposed to be representative of the states.
 This is a good thing to keep.
 That's also why things like Governors being able to simply pick replacement senators without having an election is allowed.

 Until the most recent census was finished and electoral map updated (which has been years of work due to unpacking the census plus several states fighting over redistricting) the democrats had to overcome an ~5pt disadvantage to even begin winning due to how the maps are drawn and the FPTP system.
-Republicans had a distinct advantage which is now more of a slight advantage.
+Republicans had a distinct advantage which is now a smaller advantage (~1.3-1.7 IIRC).
+Still, if I was running for president I’d rather be on the side that starts with the weight slightly in their favor.
+Especially given the razor thin margins elections are seeing now.

 You can’t lose the popular vote and win the presidency that many times without raising eyebrows.
-They are an unpopular party, they just have electoral and other structural advantages.
-They have won the popular vote I believe once in the last 9 elections.
-They haven’t won it since 2000.
+They clearly have electoral and other structural advantages that are well documented at this point.
+They have won the popular vote I believe 1 time in the last 8 elections.
+They haven’t won it since 2004.
 I guarantee you they’ll lose it again this year no matter the electoral outcome.
+No one even debates it anymore in predicting the outcome, it’s just assumed.

 The demcorats consistently govern/represent far more Americans and have to overcome an electoral college disadvantage that is now just a slight disadvantage.
 We can argue all day about whether or not you agree that’s how things should be, but the math is clear here.
 There really isn’t a whole lot to debate.